mlyle/armtrainer/README.md

 ## TODO

-* Update picture for revision 2 (SMT, has the ARM on board and is able to be fully sourced by JLCPCB except for keyboard switches).
 * Relative branches were difficult for students to compute.
 Finding a better way to explain this, in both lessons and manuals, would be helpful.
 * The manual should be updated with some of the system calls that have not been documented and perhaps
+* Manual should be updated to include details of usage of the ARM trainer.
 * Overall curriculum, etc, should get posted here.